MihirRajeshPanchal/rypjaws/README.md

 3. Scroll through the available themes and choose "Rypjaws" from the options.
 4. The Rypjaws theme will be applied immediately.

+## Website
+Please do visit our website for more information at [Rypjaws](https://rypjaws.netlify.app/)

 ## Feedback and Contributions

 Feedback and contributions are always welcome!
 If you encounter any issues, have suggestions for improvements, or would like to contribute to the project, please visit the [GitHub repository](https://github.com/MihirRajeshPanchal/rypjaws) for the Rypjaws VS Code Theme Extension.